-Parents of children with autism spectrum disorder, also called ASD, see that their child is often left out of social activities, robing them of the opportunities they desperately need to learn good social skills.
-The problem is two-fold.
+Parents of children with autism spectrum disorder, also called ASD, see that their child is often left out of social activities, robbing them of the opportunities they desperately need to learn good social skills and make friends.
+The problem is twofold.
 First ASD kids are limited in their understanding and use of typical social skills.
 Secondly, if you live in an area where the schools and community does not reach out and include differently-abled kids, your child will not have access to the activities/events that he or she needs.

 Here’s how a parent can help their child learn social skills:

 1. Educate yourself.
 Do you know the social skills your child has, and the ones he or she needs?
 Observe your child closely and learn as much as you can about him or her.
 Make a list of the things they need to learn.
 How are their conversation skills?
 Turn-taking skills?
 Can they read non-verbal body language?
 Decide on the most important things they need, and make a plan.

 2. Model and teach explicitly.
 Don’t assume your kid will “pick this up” or “intuitively know this stuff”.
 Calmly show them exactly what you want them to do.
 They haven’t figured out the social rule on their own yet, so there’s no sense in getting upset about it.
 Teaching calmly is key.
 Write it down, or show a picture.
 I love Jed Baker’s books for pictures – The Social Skills Picture Book (Elementary) and The Social Skills Picture Book for High School and Beyond.

 3. Organize the playdates yourself.
 Your child probably won’t be able to do this, so speak up and talk to the other parents at school, church or in the neighborhood.
 Make the playdate yourself.
 Supervise to offer support or cut the activity short if your child gets overwhelmed.